 One main aim of this project part (which is led by Roswitha Hofer) is to deepen the study of hybrid sequences with at least one digital component-sequence.
 Hybrid sequences are built by concatenating the components of two or more different types of low-discrepancy sequences or in the original idea of Spanier [48] by combining low discrepancy sequences with pseudo-random sequences.
-The intentions are multiple: combining the different structures and/or advantages of the component sequences, providing new types of sequences, discovering new types of low-discrepancy sequences, etc. The difficulty we face when studying the distribution of hybrid sequences is to work out proper methods which can handle the different structures of the component sequences.
-Hybrid sequences with one or more digital component sequences appear as particularly hard to study.
+The intentions are multiple: combining the different structures and/or advantages of the component sequences, providing new types of sequences, discovering new types of low-discrepancy sequences is to work out proper methods which can handle the different structures of the component sequences with one or more digital component sequences appear as particularly hard to study.
 Digital sequences are constructed by the digital method introduced in [35].
 The digital method is an algorithm that generates the n-th point of the s-dimensional sequence